Over the past few years, the Gambling Commission (UKGC) has taken a much firmer stance on online gambling in the UK.

 From the operators’ perspective, more resources will need to be put into verifying new players quickly and efficiently.
-For those UK casinos who already payout the quickest on average, this shouldn’t pose as much of a problem than to those who take several days.
+This will probably increase expenses but should at least have the benefit of reducing the number of complaints they get for slow payouts.
+For those UK casinos who payout the quickest on average, this shouldn’t pose as much of a problem than to those who take several days.

 As you can imagine, 99% of players who create an online casino account want to start betting right away – but will every licensed UK casino be able to process verification checks in such a short window of time?
 We think it will certainly prove difficult for some.

 As for the players’ perspective, the main issue will be adjusting to verification before being able to play.
 It’s no secret that certain gamers like to bounce around sites, taking up new bonuses from the latest online casinos.
 Whether this will still be a viable option depends on how quickly the verification checks will take place.

 Either way, all players will almost certainly need to wait longer before they can start to gamble.